Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Materials and Methods

 \subsection{Validation of the predicted contacts}

 We perform this analysis on sequences of a number of riboswitches families classified in the Rfam database \cite{nawrocki2014rfam}.
 Columns with more than 90\% of gaps were removed from the alignments in order to make the maximization faster and to avoid overfitting the model on positions of the alignment that are not relevant.
 The 17 RNA families have been chosen among those for which at least one high-resolution crystallographic structure have been reported, ruling out from the analysis the structures annotated as interacting double chains.
 A full list is reported Supporting Information (Table 1).
 The number of nucleotides in each chain ranges between 52 and 161, and the effective number of sequences between 25 and 1078 (all details are reported in Supporting Information, Table 1).
 The lowest quality structure in the data set has been solved with resolution 2.95\AA.
 Contacts in the reference PDB structures are annotated with DSSR \cite{gkv716}, that takes into account all hydrogen bonds and classify base pairs according to the Westhof-Leontis nomenclature \cite{leontis2001geometric}.
 This is different from other works where the geometric distance between heavy atoms belonging to each nucleotide, thus including also backbone atoms, is used, and is expected to better report on the direct base-base contacts that are supposed to be associated to covariation.
 We decided to ignore stacking interactions since coevolution in RNA is mostly related to isostericity \cite{leontis2002non,stombaugh2009frequency}.
+All the used MSAs as well as files containing the annotation of each base pair are available at https://github.com/bussilab/bl-dca.

 Before computing the one-site and two-sites frequencies, the columns of the MSA where the sequence corresponding to the reference crystallographic structure had a gap were eliminated by the alignment.
 Whereas this step should not be in principle required, preliminary calculations showed that this pruning improves the quality of the results for all the tested DCA methods (data not shown).
-In addition, we applied to the score of each contact (Eq.~\ref{norma}) the so-called average-product correction (APC) \cite{dunn2007mutual}.
+In addition, we applied to the score of each contact (Eq.~SI5) the so-called average-product correction (APC) \cite{dunn2007mutual}.

 Evaluation of the performance of RNA contact prediction methods requires the number of correct predictions (true positives, TP), the number of contacts predicted but absent in the native structure (false positives, FP), and the number of contacts present in the native structure but not predicted (false negatives, FN).
 Two common measures are sensitivity and precision, where $\textit{sensitivity}$ is the fraction of correctly predicted base pairs of all true base pairs, while $\textit{precision}$ is the fraction of true base pairs of all predicted base pairs: